Kal Penn: Early life and education

-Modi attended Marlboro Middle School in Marlboro Township, New Jersey, where he played baritone saxophone in the jazz band.
-He attended The Fine and Performing Arts Academy (a magnet program) as a Theater major at Howell High School for freshman year, then transferred to Freehold Township High School for his sophomore, junior, and senior years.
+Kal Penn attended Marlboro Middle School in Marlboro Township, New Jersey, where he played baritone saxophone in the jazz band.
+For high school he attended Freehold Township High School for all four years where he was enrolled in the International Studies Program the first two years.
+His Junior and Senior years he attended The Fine and Performing Arts Center (a magnet program) at Howell High School in the Acting program (FPAC is a part time program, so he was bused between schools).
 Both schools are part of the Freehold Regional High School District in New Jersey.
 He was active in the schools' theater productions and competed on the Freehold Township National Honor Society Speech and Debate team (formerly known as Forensics).
 He then attended UCLA, where he double majored in film and sociology, graduating with a B.A. in 2000.